 This course is designed as the first high school math course for students in the general and college prep curriculum.
+Along with Geometry, Algebra is one of the main branches of Mathematics and prepares students for further study in math, science, and technology.
 The fundamental purpose of this course is to formalize and extend the mathematics that students learned in the middle grades.
 Key topics include linear, quadratic, and exponential relationships, contrasting them with each other, and learning how to apply these functions to real-world phenomena.
 Students will explore data and build on the skills they learned in middle school to provide a more formal means of assessing how a model fits data.
 Students use graphical representations and knowledge of the context to make judgments about the appropriateness of their models.
 The Mathematical Practice Standards apply throughout this course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

+#351 Geometry

-#351 Geometry 1 Credit Grade 10-12 Fee: None
+Grade 10-12 Fee: None